tuanphung/SmartTableView/README.md

 ### Traditional way
 ![alt tag] (https://github.com/tuanphung/LazyTableView/blob/master/Doc/Assets/OldWay.png)

-Your ViewController have to:
+Your ViewController has to:
 - Implement a lot of methods to adapt UITableViewDatasource and UITableViewDelegate.
-- Do some suck things like `if else` condition if you need to display different UITableViewCells in one TableView.
+- Do some sucked things like `if else` condition if you need to display different UITableViewCells in one TableView.
 - Maintain models.
 - Hard to reuse UITableView.